Other Important Info

 - Reference tour for groups This tour will explore the resources available for research skills, including using the computerized card catalog, the non-fiction collection, the reference collection, the Reader's Guide to Periodical Literature and the internet.
 Time: varies from 30 minutes to 2 hours

 The Friends of the Marshall Public Library is a non-profit volunteer group that believes in the importance of books and cultural activities for people of all ages.
 Its primary goal is to enrich the educational and financial resources of the Marshall Public Library through volunteer participation.
-Since August 1995, we have conducted book sales, donated books to several local service organizations, purchased a story hour room clock, purchased strollers for library patron usage, and provided matching grant money for a story hour book collection.
-Past expenditures made possible by the Friends include the Toddler Computer and workstation in the computer area, various displays and reference materials, visiting author lectors, books for discussion groups, and many, many more extras.
-Plans are being made to start a yellow shelf community outreach program to make books more accessible in public places.
+Since August 1995, we have conducted book sales, donated books to several local service organizations, purchased a story hour decorations, two outside bookdrops, strollers for library patron usage, and provided matching grant money for a story hour book collection.
+Past expenditures made possible by the Friends include the Toddler Computer and workstation in the computer area, various displays and reference and childrens materials, summer reading program assistance, visiting author lectors, books for discussion groups, and many, many more extras.

-Board Members: Eliza Schmidt, Chuck Haukeness- Co Presidents, Chris Tatham - Vice President, Virginia Kelly and Tracy Van Dyke- Treasurers, Cindy Green- Secretary
+Board Members: Eliza Schmidt, Tracy Van Dyke - Co Presidents, Chris Tatham - Vice President, Virginia Kelly - Treasurers, Linda Christensen- Secretary

 Annual Membership Levels: